-Iomab-B uses high doses of I-131 to achieve myeloablative conditioning prior to a BMT.
-Iomab-B is currently being studied in the pivotal Phase 3 Study of Iomab-B in Elderly Relapsed or Refractory AML ("SIERRA"), clinical trial for targeted conditioning prior to an allogeneic BMT for patients with active, relapsed or refractory ("r/r") Acute Myeloid Leukemia, ("AML"), who are age 55 or older.
-Enrollment of the planned 150 patients in the SIERRA trial was completed in the third quarter of 2021 with the last patient receiving their BMT in the fourth quarter of 2021.
-Patients with active, r/r AML are not normally considered eligible for BMT and the SIERRA trial is the only randomized Phase 3 trial to offer BMT as a treatment option for this patient population.
+The pivotal Phase 3 SIERRA (Study of Iomab-B in Elderly relapsed or refractory AML) is a 153-patient, randomized, multi-center clinical trial, studying Iomab-B compared to the control arm of physician's choice of salvage therapy.
+Patients with active, r/r AML are not considered eligible for BMT with current approaches and the SIERRA trial is the only randomized Phase 3 trial to offer BMT as a treatment option for this patient population.
 The SIERRA trial compares outcomes of patients randomized to receive Iomab-B and a BMT (the "study arm") to those patients randomized to receive physician's choice of salvage therapy (the "control arm").
-The control arm is also defined as conventional care, as no standard of care exists for this patient population and includes over 20 agents that may be used as single agents or in combination including venetoclax, a targeted Bcl-2 inhibitor, Midostaurin and Sorafenib, targeted FLT3 inhibitors, hypomethylating agents and cytotoxic chemotherapies.
+The control arm is also defined as conventional care, as no standard of care exists for this patient population and includes over 20 agents that may be used as single agents or in combination including Venetoclax, a targeted Bcl-2 inhibitor, Midostaurin and Sorafenib, targeted FLT3 inhibitors, hypomethylating agents and cytotoxic chemotherapies.
 Patients who fail to achieve a Complete Remission ("CR") on the control arm are ineligible to proceed to a BMT, but the trial design permits these patients to "cross over" to receive the study arm treatment if they meet the eligibility criteria.
-The primary endpoint of the SIERRA trial is durable Complete Remission ("dCR") of 180 days and the secondary endpoint is Overall Survival ("OS").
-When the crossover patients receive Iomab-B and BMT, they have not achieved remission with their salvage therapy and are considered to be failures for the primary endpoint of the sIERRA trial is durable Complete Remission ("dCR") of 180 days and the secondary endpoint is Overall Survival ("OS").
-When the crossover patients receive Io
+The primary endpoint of the SIERRA trial is durable Complete Remission ("dCR") of 180 days and the secondary endpoints are Overall Survival ("EFS").